 26. Miscellaneous. (a) Notices and Electronic Communications: Any notice pursuant to this Agreement must be in writing and will be deemed properly given if hand delivered, mailed or faxed to Customer at the address populated above or to Xtel at Xtel Communications, 401 Route 73 N, 10 Lake Center Executive Park, Suite 106, Marlton, NJ 08053, or at such other address provided to the other party.
 CUSTOMER AGREES THAT XTEL MAY SEND ELECTRONIC MESSAGES TO CUSTOMER CONCERNING XTEL’S SERVICES; (b) Governing Law: This Agreement shall be construed and enforced in accordance with, and the validity and performance hereof shall be governed by the laws of the State of New Jersey; (c) Waiver of Jury Trial.
 EACH PARTY HERETO HEREBY WAIVES, TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, ANY RIGHT IT MAY HAVE TO A TRIAL BY JURY IN RESPECT TO ANY LITIGATION DIRECTLY OR INDIRECTLY ARISING OUT OF, UNDER OR IN CONNECTION WITH THIS AGREEMENT. (d) Assignment: Either party may assign this Agreement to an affiliate or acquirer of all or substantially all of its assets without any advance consent from the other party but Customer shall provide Xtel with notice and complete all paperwork necessary to effectuate any change in ownership or other account changes.
 Otherwise, Customer may not assign its rights and obligations under this Agreement without Xtel’s advance written consent.
 Any attempted assignment in violation of this provision is void; (e) Third Party Beneficiaries: No third party shall be deemed a beneficiary of this Agreement; (f) Waiver: Either party’s failure to enforce any right or remedy available under this Agreement is not a waiver; (g) Severability: If any part of this Agreement is held invalid or unenforceable, the remainder of this Agreement shall remain in full force and effect; (h) Survival: Sections 19 through 25 survive after this Agreement ends; (i) Handwritten Changes: Handwritten changes are not binding on either party; (j) Use of Products in U.S. Customer acknowledges that the transfer and use of products, services and technical information outside the United States are subject to U.S. export laws and regulations.
 Customer shall not use, distribute, transfer, or transmit the products, services or technical information (even if incorporated into other products) except in compliance with U.S. export laws and regulations.
 At Xtel’s request, Customer shall sign written assurances and other export-related documents as may be required for Xtel to comply with U.S. export regulations; (k) Representation on Authority of Parties/Signatories: Each person signing this Agreement represents and warrants that he or she is duly authorized in accordance with its corporate governance documents and has legal capacity to execute and deliver this Agreement.
 Each party represents and warrants to the other that the execution and delivery of the Agreement and the performance of such party’s obligations hereunder have been duly authorized in accordance with its corporate governance documents and that the Agreement is a valid and legal agreement binding on such party and enforceable in accordance with its terms.

-27. Service Level Agreement (SLA).
-Xtel’s Dedicated Protected Services include Xtel provided Ethernet (Fiber) and Ethernet (Sonet) circuits.
+27. Service Level Agreement (SLA) for Internet Service Xtel’s Dedicated Protected Services include Xtel provided Ethernet (Fiber) and Ethernet (Sonet) circuits.
 Xtel’s Dedicated Unprotected Service include Xtel provided DS1 and DS3 circuits, and any Off-Net circuit, where “Off-Net” is defined as any geographic location outside of the Xtel’s service area and/or not accessible by Xtel Network facilities.
 Unprotected Services will meet or exceed 99.9% Network Availability and Protected Services will meet or exceed 99.95% Network Availability.
 For both Protected and Unprotected Services, Xtel will meet or exceed the following monthly average performance measurements.